 About

-Ordinary people in America's heartland are often overlooked, and Sheehy's novel SPARKS is about a Kansas teen-ager, Sparks, who is angry and brave and fights to free herself from the tyranny and abuse of her radical Christian mother, who is under the influence of a charismatic political preacher.
+Ordinary people in America's heartland are often overlooked, and Sheehy's second novel SPARKS is about a Kansas teen-ager, Sparks, who is angry and brave and fights to free herself from the tyranny and abuse of her radical Christian mother, who is under the influence of a charismatic political preacher.
 The setting is an isolated ranch in the red hills outside Medicine Lodge, Kansas, where Sparks is imprisoned both physically and spiritually.
 SPARKS is timeless and timely—timeless in how it lays out the struggle for an independent mind and independent life and timely in how it exposes the reality of life inside the oppressive world of the militant Christian right.
+SPARKS is currently under submission.